Spatio-Temporal-Lab/start-db-doc/docs/start-db-sql-reference.md

   - Specify name of the table.
 Table can be specified as `db_name.tbl_name`.

-- where_condition
+- booleanExpression
-  - where_condition is an expression that evaluates to ture for each row to be updated.
-For detail syntax, see [WHERE CLAUSE](#where-clause)
+  - booleanExpression is an expression that evaluates to ture for each row to be updated.
+For detail syntax, see [EXPRESSIONS](#expressions)

 ## LOAD (WIP)